Your cart is currently empty.Continue Shopping

 Skimming over the report might result in missing some vital information.
 Studying the report will ensure you spot out even minor damages that may lead to more significant future issues.
 With this, you can negotiate the selling price or request for repairs.

 Furthermore, ensure you properly check the exterior before buying as there might be some fault with the building design.
-Also, prepare a to-do list of questions you want to ask the inspector.
+Also, prepare a property inspection checklist or a to-do list of questions you want to ask the inspector.

 Since a buyer gets only one opportunity to properly inspect the building before buying, ensure you don’t miss anything you’ll regret later.
 Consider hiring professional services at SGPNow before paying for that property.